chadlouus/Refactor-Jupyter-Notebook-To-Service/Readme.md

         docsearch = Chroma.from_documents(texts, embeddings, persist_directory="./chroma_db")

+> Note that we create the vector store during Docker image build, so that when the docker image is run, the vector store is already created, and just needs to be loaded.

 ## Creating a Web Server for Interacting with RAG

 A Jupyter Notebook typically answers one question, in this case the hard-coded question is "What did the president say about Ketanji Brown Jackson".